bhatRV/BookACinema/README.md

 2. Validations can be enhanced to include more on the inputs.
 Basic validations are provided for now.
 3. User Interface can be provided.
 4. Various levels of testing can be included
-5. More APIs to add and update directory can be included
+5. More APIs to add and update can be included
 6. Replace H2 Db, with proper db instance
 7. Containerize for better deployment
 8. Authontication and Security Checks can be added on top of the APIs to make it more secure